-A shooting brake is an estate which has sporty, coupe-like styling which can have 4 doors and often a sloping roof.
-Essentially, a shooting break is a cross between a coupe an estate.
+A shooting brake is an estate that has sporty, coupe-like styling which can have 4 doors and often a sloping roof.
+Essentially, a shooting brake is a cross between a coupe an estate.

 A convertible is a car with a retractable roof.
 The method of retraction can differ as can the size of the roof.